Sagging (fashion): North America

+United States

 Reaction

 During the 2000s, many North American local governments, school systems, transit agencies, and even airlines passed laws and regulations against the practice of wearing sagging pants, although no state or federal laws have been enacted banning the practice.
-US presidential candidate Barack Obama, speaking just before the 2008 US Presidential Election, appeared on MTV and said that laws banning the practice of wearing low-slung pants that expose one's underwear were "a waste of time ...
+US presidential candidate Barack Obama, speaking just before the 2008 U.S. presidential election, appeared on MTV and said that laws banning the practice of wearing low-slung pants that expose one's underwear were "a waste of time ...
 Having said that, brothers should pull up their pants.
 You are walking by your mother, your grandmother, your underwear is showing.
 What's wrong with that?
 Come on.
 Some people might not want to see your underwear.
 I'm one of them."

 In June 2007, the Town Council of Delcambre, Louisiana, passed an indecent exposure ordinance, which prohibited intentionally wearing trousers in such a way as to show underwear.
-In March 2008, the Hahira, Georgia City Council passed a controversial clothing ordinance, in the name of public safety, that bans citizens from wearing pants with top below the waist that reveal skin or undergarments.
+In March 2008, the Hahira, Georgia, City Council passed a controversial clothing ordinance, in the name of public safety, that bans citizens from wearing pants with top below the waist that reveal skin or undergarments.
 The council was split 2–2, but the tie was broken by the mayor.
-Pagedale, Missouri is also another to have passed this law in 2008.
+Pagedale, Missouri, is another to have passed this law in 2008.

-Benetta Standly, statewide organizer for the American Civil Liberties Union of Georgia stated, "In Atlanta, we see this as racial profiling ...
+Benetta Standly, statewide organizer for the American Civil Liberties Union (ACLU) of Georgia stated, "In Atlanta, we see this as racial profiling ...
 It's going to target African-American male youths.
 There's a fear with people associating the way you dress with crimes being committed."
-The interim police chief of Flint, Michigan ordered the arrest of saggers for disorderly conduct; however, As of August 2008, only warnings had been issued.
+The interim police chief of Flint, Michigan, ordered the arrest of saggers for disorderly conduct; however, As of August 2008, only warnings had been issued.
 The local chapter of the ACLU threatened legal action in response, saying that sagging did not violate the Flint disorderly conduct ordinance and a Florida judge threw out a case brought under a similar rule, as being unconstitutional.

 Sagging clothing is a violation of some school dress codes, and the prohibition has been supported in the court system.